auesro/ABRS/README.md

 -It now takes any frame size and shape

--You can set both the area around the animal (roi) and the size of the frame to be used as input to the CNN (CNNsize).
+-You can set both the area around the animal (roi) and the size of the frame to be used as input to the CVN (CNNsize).

 Automatic Behavior Recognition System (ABRS)